The actual scientific name is crystal methamphetamine hydrochloride.

-Also known as “Ice” crystal meth is a highly addictive and dangerous street drug that is gaining popularity all over the country.
-Also known as crystal methamphetamine, crystal meth is a powerful synthetic stimulant that resembles shiny bluish-white fragments of glass, also known as “crystal meth rocks”.
+Also known as “Ice,” crystal meth is a highly addictive and dangerous street drug that is gaining popularity all over the country.
+Crystal methamphetamine, or crystal meth, is a powerful synthetic stimulant that resembles shiny bluish-white fragments of glass, also known as “crystal meth rocks”.

 While a crystal meth addiction is a difficult addiction to recover from.
 It is possible to achieve long lasting recovery with the right treatment program and positive attitude.
 If you, or someone you love, is currently suffering from an addiction to crystal meth, the most important thing you can do is to enter a crystal meth treatment program right away.

 Most reputable drug rehab facilities offer great crystal meth treatment services and professional crystal meth detoxification programs to help the individual get through their excruciating withdrawal symptoms.
 Here they will use a number of powerful medications to help ease the withdrawal pain, while helping to safely detoxify the body in the shortest time possible.

 According to the National Library of Medicine, of US residents older than 12 years, almost 5% (12 million) have reported using Crystal Meth at least once.